shaimafikry/alx-interview/0x03-log_parsing/README.md

 format: <status code>: <number>
 status codes should be printed in ascending order
 Warning: In this sample, you will have random value - it’s normal to not have the same output as this one.

+# PLAN:
+1 - Check the input format
+2 - create a dict t hold the status ccode and increase its value every time it appears 3 -